 The ideal companion will be uplifting, yet supportive, fostering growth, trust, and individualism.

 The opposite can be noted for a selfish, inconsiderate, and unsupportive partner.
 The wrong company will subtract from your life rather than enrich it.

 Jennifer Delgado, a psychologist, explains in the article “The Science Confirms It: Better Alone Than in Bad Company” how loneliness motivates us to achieve personal fulfillment, paradoxically paving the way for genuine love that isn’t driven by the fear of solitude.

 Choosing to be alone until the right person comes along is the best choice one can make.
 Riding solo for a while is an opportunity to discover your true and authentic self without feeling guilty or ashamed.
 The fact is you are not lonely when you’re enjoying your own company.
 You can always rely on yourself when things have become unbearable, possessing the unbeatable strength needed to persevere.

-Before you step into your next relationship first ask yourself; does this individual add or subtract value to my life?
-If they don’t add, then wait until you find someone who does.
+Before you step into your next relationship, first ask yourself: Does this individual add value to my life?
+If they don’t, then wait until you find someone who does.